Computer Engineering

 Mission

-• To educate undergraduate majors as well as the broader campus community in the fundamental concepts of the computing discipline
+• To educate majors and the community in computing and engineering fundamentals

-• To create and disseminate computing knowledge and technology
+• To create and disseminate computing and engineering knowledge and technology

-• To use expertise in computing to help society solve problems.
+• To use our expertise in computing and engineering to help society solve problems.

 Transfer Admission Requirements